Physics and Astronomy Department

 - Physics 270: Intermediate Electromagnetism

-These classes re-visit some of the material of Physics 120, 121, and 122, introducing new and more powerful mathematical techniques for solving problems in all areas of physics.
-At the end of this course sequence, students will be prepared to understand the essential elements of modern physics research, and to participate in ongoing research projects with faculty members.
+These classes re-visit some of the material of Physics 120, 121, and 171, introducing new and more powerful formulations of the concepts and studying more challenging applications and problems, both of which rely on more sophisticated mathematics and computational tools introduced in Physics 199.
+At the end of this course sequence, students will be prepared to understand the essential elements of current physics research, and to participate in ongoing research projects with faculty members.

 Advanced Courses